Gamma-ray burst: Hypothetical effects on Earth in the past

-There is a very good chance (but no certainty) that at least one lethal GRB took place during the past 5 billion years close enough to Earth as to significantly damage life.
+There is a very likely chance (but no certainty) that at least one lethal GRB took place during the past 5 billion years close enough to Earth as to significantly damage life.
 There is a 50% chance that such a lethal GRB took place within two kiloparsecs of Earth during the last 500 million years.

 The Ordovician mass extinction 450 million years ago may have been caused by a GRB.
 Estimates suggest that approximately 20–60% of the total phytoplankton biomass in the Ordovician oceans would have perished in a GRB, because the oceans were mostly oligotrophic and clear.
 The late Ordovician species of trilobites that spent portions of their lives in the plankton layer near the ocean surface were much harder hit than deep-water dwellers, which tended to remain within quite restricted areas.
 This is in contrast to the usual pattern of extinction events, wherein species with more widely spread populations typically fare better.
 A possible explanation is that trilobites remaining in deep water would be more shielded from the increased UV radiation associated with a GRB.
 Also supportive of this hypothesis is the fact that during the late Ordovician, burrowing bivalve species were less likely to go extinct than bivalves that lived on the surface.

 A case has been made that the 774–775 carbon-14 spike was the result of a short GRB, though a very strong solar flare is another possibility.